jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 __Outcomes:__

 At the conclusion of this lab you will be able to manage, edit, and list system processes in systemd--helping you to master the concepts of systemd.

-1) Change the default grub settings in Ubuntut add a background image (preferably dark) and remove or disable the ```quiet splash``` option) make sure to execute  ```update-grub``` before rebooting or changes won't be written.
+1) Change the default grub settings in Ubuntu add a background image (preferably dark) and remove or disable the ```quiet splash``` option) make sure to execute  ```update-grub``` before rebooting or changes won't be written.
 1) Use the ```systemd-analyze``` tools to print out the most recent boot time for your system
 1) Install MariaDB server, ```sudo dnf install mariadb```.
 1) Use the command ```systemctl status <servicename>``` after MaraiDB is installed to display its current status, then enable the service via ```systemctl```, and then start the service.
 Now reboot your system.